WHY The Period Project?

 - Menstrual hygiene products are taxed as “luxury items”

 WHERE are Products Located?

-Free period products have been placed in the following public organizations around Jackson and the surrounding areas…
+The Tampon Team has made period products free in the following public organizations around Jackson and the surrounding areas…

 - St. John’s Episcopal Church

 - St. John’s Hospital and Professional Office Building public bathrooms

 - Jackson Cupboard